-Top five sound bars under £200
+Top sound bars under £200

-Pricing, recommendations and test scores correct as of June 2018.
+Pricing, recommendations and test scores correct as of March 2021.

 The sound bars above will all make watching TV a far more enjoyable experience, but unfortunately the same can't be said of all the models we test.

 For every great-value bargain, there's a complete shocker out there.
 Our expert reviews are the most reliable way to separate the wheat from the chaff, and we've picked out some proverbial husks in the table below.